-The days of frontier gambling may be in the past, but online poker and online gambling are opening up new horizons for Colorado poker players– horizons we’ll explore as we look at the law, the facts and the recent developments regarding legal online poker in the state of Colorado.
+The days of frontier gambling may be in the past, but online poker and online gambling are opening up new horizons for Colorado poker players, which we will explore as we look at the law, the facts and the recent developments regarding legal online poker in the state of Colorado.

 Online Poker in Colorado